elektrofuzzis/ftExtender/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

 Using the build in I²C-interface of fischertechnik TX and TXT controllers, you could connect all types of I²C devices.
 You could connect a ftDuino and us it as a simple I/O extension in RoboPro, too.
 But if you want to use a I²C device, you need to discuss logic levels and a power supply, first.
 This project solves these problems and you just need some cables to connect your devices.

+You could use the ftExtender in your Arduino or Raspberry Pi projects, too.

 The wiki https://github.com/elektrofuzzis/ftExtender/wiki/ftExtender-Wiki describes usage and reprodution of the ftExtender.
 The ftExtender is available as a ready-made system, too.